redpesk-core/afb-app-manager/docs/overview.md

 of our work, there is no more dependency to tizen).
 Those components are **cynara**, **security-manager**, **D-Bus aware of cynara**.

-Luckyly, these core security components of Tizen are provided by [meta-intel-iot-security][meta-intel], a set of yocto layers.
+Luckily, these core security components of Tizen are provided by [meta-intel-iot-security][meta-intel], a set of yocto layers.
 These layers were created by Intel to isolate Tizen specific security components from the initial port of Tizen to Yocto.